Loading...

 How to consume english creatine without glucose spikes

-Include protein sources like chicken, turkey, or tofu, and healthy fats such as avocados, nuts, or olive oil in your meal.
-These can help slow down the absorption of glucose.
+Incorporate healthy fats like avocado, nuts, or olive oil into your meal to slow down the absorption of glucose.

 Stay Hydrated